Why Generator Power Problems Can Damage Electronics (And How to Prevent It)

 • Allow generator output to stabilize before connecting devices

-• Use high-quality surge protection rated for generator use
+• Use high-quality surge protection rated for the equipment and use case

 • Reduce total connected wattage to improve voltage stability